 C3 AI is the Enterprise AI application software company.
-C3 AI delivers a family of fully integrated products including the C3 AI Application Platform, an end-to-end platform for developing, deploying, and operating enterprise AI applications, and C3 AI Applications, a portfolio of industry-specific software-as-a-service, or SaaS, enterprise AI applications that enable the digital transformation of organizations globally.
+C3 AI delivers a family of fully integrated products including the C3 AI Platform, an end-to-end platform for developing, deploying, and operating Enterprise AI applications, C3 AI Applications, a portfolio of industry-specific software-as-a-service, or SaaS, Enterprise AI applications that enable the digital transformation of organizations globally, and C3 Generative AI, a suite of large artificial intelligence, or AI, transformer models for enterprise.

-The C3 AI Application Platform, C3 AI Applications, and our patented model-driven architecture, enable organizations to simplify and accelerate Enterprise AI application development, deployment, and administration.
-Our C3 AI software platform also enables developers to rapidly build applications by using conceptual models of all the elements required by an Enterprise AI application instead of having to write complex, lengthy, structured programming code to define, control, and integrate the many requisite data and microservices components to work together.
+The C3 AI Platform, C3 AI Applications, and our patented model-driven architecture, enable organizations to simplify and accelerate Enterprise AI application development, deployment, and administration.
+Our C3 AI Software platform also enables developers to rapidly build applications by using conceptual models of all the elements required by an Enterprise AI application instead of having to write complex, lengthy, structured programming code to define, control, and integrate the many requisite data and microservices components to work together.
 We significantly reduce the effort and complexity of the Enterprise AI software engineering problem.